tony-defa/swarm-cluster/mustache/homeassistant/README_backup.md

 ## HA & z2m backup
 Backup is created automatically for z2m always at 4 am.
-But for home assistant the automatic backup (starting with 2025.1) needs to be setup.
+But for home assistant the automatic backup (starting with 2025.1) needs to be setup and it starts at 4:45AM.
+The backup is then moved in an other directory at 5AM and kept for `RETENTION_DAYS`.
 Don't forget to save the encryption code.